1slander/E-Commerce_TS/README.md

 #TODO:

-- DOING:Add favorite btn functionality
+- DONE:Add favorite btn functionality
 - DONE:Add Navbar
 - Add Cart + functionality
 - DONE: Add Search bar + functionality

 # Homework

-- Change color of fav btn when click and show the message.
+- DOING: Change color of fav btn when click and show the message.
 - Same thing with the cart.
 - Every time a product is added to fav or the cart.
 - When using the cart re-use the ProductOrder Type.